 In addition to retirement benefits, Syracuse University offers a number of other benefits to retirees.

-- Noncontributory Retirement Plan Waiver Letter and Form – For waiving the University’s 1-year waiting period
+- Noncontributory Retirement Plan Waiver Letter and Form [PDF] – For waiving the University’s 1-year waiting period

 - TIAA website